-In 1999, a fire at the castle prompted the local fire departments to respond.
-When they arrived, they found a man who had seemingly wandered off the street and began setting small fires inside each of the rooms.
-Even though he had no ties to the property, when questioned why he would possible do such a thing, he simply said:
+In 1999, a fire at the castle prompted a response from the local fire departments.
+Upon arrival, they discovered a man who had seemingly wandered off the street and started setting small fires in a few of the rooms, with a large fire in the basement.
+Although he had no ties to the property, when questioned about his motives, he simply stated:

 human bones found